kyleschmolze/classyprom/README.md

 <hr>

-If you're asking, "What do you mean pick the date?"
+If you're asking, "What do you mean pick the date?"<br>
 Don't fret, we know you've already got your mate!

-The theme here is any eighties
+The theme here is any eighties <br>
 So roll up in any Mercedes

-Come from the wild wild west
+Come from the wild wild west<br>
-or in your high school prom best
+or in your high school prom best<br>
-Come decked out for a futuristic quest
+Come decked out for a futuristic quest<br>
 Any way dressed to impress!

-Pick your prom attire fate
+Pick your prom attire fate<br>
 And get yo butt to Classy Prom 8!!

 <hr>